 The Conflict of Interest Act defines a conflict of interest as existing in any situation in which a person exercises or performs a duty or function for or on behalf of an organization with the knowledge that it provides the opportunity to further a private, personal, or business interest of such person and / or his or her direct affiliates.

 Conflicts of interest can include both financial and material interests.

-Download the Auditor Code of Ethics and Conflict of Interest Guidelines to ensure you’re informed of what you can and cannot do while performing an Audit.
+Download the Auditor Code of Ethics and Conflict of Interest document to ensure you’re informed of what you can and cannot do while performing an Audit.